LimboDancer-Canary/QuantumOfTrust/README.md

 **Trust Primitives for the Agent Economy**

-q\<T\> decouples trust from identity.
+q⟨T⟩ decouples trust from identity.
 Build reputation through verified action, not disclosure.
 Same primitives for humans and AI agents.

 ## Documents